 Dr. Groff can be reached via the medical messaging system, Klara.
 She also provides her cell phone to patients to reach her for emergencies.
-She does not exchange text messages or email with patients and prefers to use Klara as a way to contact her electronically and securely.
+She asks that her patients limit the use of text messages or email and use Klara as a way to contact her electronically and securely.

-Not working within the confines of rules and regulations of an insurance company allows Dr. Groff to provide excellent care at her own pace instead of quick 10-15- minute visits.
-She can personalize your treatment to exactly your needs without a third party directing how treatment should proceed.
+By not working directly with an insurance company, Dr Groff can personalize your treatment to exactly your needs without a third party directing how treatment should proceed.
 Working out-of-network allows psychiatrists to practice excellent medicine and most patients quickly find that it is absolutely worth the investment in terms of quality of treatment, access to your doctor, and privacy.